We can provide information about your responsibilities as a dog owner and help you understand the different types of dog behaviour.

 The Dog Control Act 1996 and Council's Dog Management Bylaw 2018 (4mb pdf), requires dog owners to manage their dog’s behaviour responsibly.

 This includes ensuring your dog:

-- is kept under control at all times
+- is kept under effective control* at all times

-> - does not cause nuisance by loud and persistent barking
+- does not cause nuisance by loud and persistent barking

 - does not injure, endanger, intimidate or distress any person, animal or wildlife

 It is important that you, the dog owner, are vigilant in looking after your dog, and always ensure you:

 - place your dog on a lead when approaching people or other animals

 - keep your dog securely fenced on your property.

 While you can exercise your dog off-leash in many areas, you must still maintain effective control of your dog at all times.
 If your dog will not return to you when you call it, then you should not take it off-leash control.